Application for Ordinary Membership

 - Insolvency administration is defined in the Articles as the performance, administration and discharge of those functions, powers, activities and duties which are attached to or are incidental to any office, appointment or position held by an IP or any other similar office or position or appointment as a professional adviser concerning the realisation, recovery, reorganisation, reconstruction, settlement or distribution of the assets, liabilities or affairs of any individual, corporation or other person or body of persons.

-- Higher experience in insolvency administration is defined in the Membership Criteria Guidance as engagement in work related to the administration of estates in respect of which an IP has been appointed where the work involves the management or supervision of the conduct of cases on behalf of an IP or Advisory Work.
+- Higher experience in insolvency administration is defined as engagement in work related to the administration of estates in respect of which an IP has been appointed where the work involves the management or supervision of the conduct of cases on behalf of an IP or Advisory Work.

 Substantially full time experience is defined in the Guidance as an average of 800 hours a year.